 We all have to make a difference in the next generation by teaching our sons to be responsible from their young age.
 Teach your sons to be responsible for their younger ones within their capacity.
 Praise them generously if they went out of their way to care for their little ones- siblings or cousins within or outside the home.

-Even if they have not had the best example at home, they can learn from you about positive reinforcement of responsibility.
+Even if they have not had the best example at home, they can learn from you through positive reinforcement when they have demonstrated responsibility no matter how little.